rxjans/Portfolio-react/README.md

 # Portfolio Website using React.js
-Welcome to my portfolio website created with React.js!
+Welcome to my portfolio website (ReactJs)!
 This project showcases my skills, projects, and experiences in a dynamic and interactive manner.

 ## About React.js
 React.js is a popular JavaScript library for building user interfaces, developed by Facebook.
 It allows developers to create reusable UI components, making it easier to build complex UIs for web applications.
 React utilizes a virtual DOM to efficiently update the UI in response to changes, resulting in faster rendering and improved performance.